 However, as previously mentioned, search visibility acts as crucial forecast data and almost gives you a ‘preview’ of what’s to come.
 A business can ride on a healthy pipeline for a number of months before falling search visibility starts to negatively impact online traffic, sales and leads.
 And if you wait until the negative effect hits, it takes a lot longer (and a lot more work) to recover.

 So, what can you do to reverse falling search visibility?

-These are just some of the ways to recover falling search visibility however there are lots of things that can be done to reverse the downward trend businesses can often face.
+These are just some of the ways to recover falling search visibility however there is lots that can be done to reverse the downwards trend businesses can often face.
 Our SEO and content experts have an abundance of knowledge and experience in helping our clients maintain strong search visibility and benefit from high rankings within SERPs.

 If you believe you can see the Implications of Falling Search Visibility and need help to reverse that visibility loss, please get in touch to see how we can help.